klis87/redux-requests/docusaurus/docs/guides/usage-with-react.md

 Above can be configured with extra props:

+- `requestKey: string` - pass it if you used requestKey in the associated query
 - `autoLoad: boolean` - default `false`, if `true`, then query action will be dispatched on component mount automatically, also, query will be dispatched again on `type` or `requestKey` change, as well as on `variables` change, be aware that in order for this to work, you need to pass `variables` and `action` props (see below)
 - `variables` - required when `autoLoad` is `true` (or you want to use `load` callback) and your query action accepts variables, you need to pass them as array, for example